 3. Helping those in your care stay social

 Having familiar faces in a care setting can be extremely helpful for someone trying to relax and feel more at ease, especially if they are in a new environment for the first time.
 It’s good to encourage friendships with others in care, and to form bonds with people they have daily interactions with.
-If someone suddenly stops wanting visitors or to interact and engage with other residents, this is almost definitely a sign that they are not quite feeling themselves or are feeling anxious or and depressed.
+If someone suddenly stops wanting visitors or to interact and engage with other residents, this is almost definitely a sign that they are not quite feeling themselves or are feeling anxious and/or depressed.

 4. Recognise and record physical pain